 Schedule an appointment at the Foreigner’s Office in the city which you are staying.
 You can book an appointment online and you should do it as soon as possible since there might be no free time for four to eight weeks.
 You can also try your luck and just show up without an appointment, but you might have to wait for several hours then.
 Be careful to gather all of the required documents so when you show up at the appointment you have everything ready.

 Prove that there an economic interest or a regional need for the type of work you intend to do

 If the persons handling your application think that there is no economic interest in issuing you a visa, and you will not anyhow contribute to the economy of Germany then you will not get a visa.
 The reason behind this is that Germany wants people who will support and pay into the system without taking away from it.

-Your financing is secured
+Prove that your financing is secured

 You must have the capacity to maintain yourself financially during the whole stay.
 You will have to prove that by handing in a bank statement that confirms you have enough money.

-Germany Freelance Visa Required Documents
+Freelance Visa Germany Required Documents

 - CV & Cover Letter – You need to prove your experience in the field.
 In Germany, the Cover Letter needs to be very specific.
 Through cover letter you have to show why you wish to work as a freelancer in Germany, why it is in the interest of German authorities to issue a visa to you.
 Try your hardest and be very convincing!

 - Health insurance – you have Public and Private to choose from.
 Those with private health insurance should be of the same value as a public health insurance would be, approximately 100 Euros per month.
 And even if you have travel insurance you will still have to get health insurance.